davydog187/website/priv/blogs/2025/08-22-tailscale-app-connector.md

   },
 ```

-Then we're going to grant access to users and machines we want to be able to access services exposed by the app connector
+Then we're going to grant access to users and machines we want to be able to access services exposed by the app connector:

 ```json
   "grants": [